Dry Box Dry Box Owner

 Now that you have bought your first used shipping container, it’s time to clean it!
 Cleaning the interior is a good idea so that you can be assured it’s up to your specifications.

 Dirt, debris, contaminants or pollutants can be lurking inside, which is common after transport.
 Even if the container was sitting idle for a while, you’ll still need to do a bit of maintenance or even small repairs to ensure it’s in usable condition.
-This is especially true if you’ll be using it as a mobile office or anywhere else you’ll be spending a lot of time in and need to furnish.

-Cleaning Tips for Shipping Containers
+4 Cleaning Tips and Tricks for Shipping Containers

 But just keep in mind that rust can occur no matter what precautions you take.
 Corrosion can lead to holes in your container over time so be careful to check for signs of rust every once in a while and make necessary patches.